 Bus topology is one of the simplest network topologies.
-In this topology, all the node or computers are connected to the single cable which is called the bus.
+In this topology, all the nodes or computers are connected to a single cable which is called the bus.

 Advantages of Bus Topology

-- It is less expensive than another arrangement
+- It is less expensive than other arrangement

 - It is flexible and scalable.

 - Very simple than the ring topology to troubleshoot if there is a cable failure because sections can be isolated and tested independently.

 - Failure of one node does not affect the rest of the bus network.

 Disadvantages of Bus Topology